KrissinaW/sql-challenge/README.md

 # Data Analysis:

-In the [PGAdmin](PGAdmin) included in this repository you will find the [Emp_schema.sql](PGAdmin/Emp_SQL.sql) file and also the Emp_SQL.sql file.
+In the [PGAdmin](PGAdmin) included in this repository you will find the Emp_schema.sql file and also the Emp_SQL.sql file.

-In the  Emp_SQL.sql file the following has been completed:
+In the [Emp_schema.sql](PGAdmin/Emp_SQL.sql) file the following has been completed:

 - List the employee number, last name, first name, sex, and salary of each employee.